lewismj/cucumber/plugin.md

 # Cucumber Plugin

+## Note

+The plugin has moved and is now available within the [sbt github](https://github.com/sbt/sbt-cucumber).

+This copy will be removed on next release.

 The Cucumber plugin provides a new sbt command, allowing you to run just your Cucumber tests using `sbt cucumber`.
 You need to add the following to your `plugins.sbt` file.